jadijadi/lpic1book/1093_basic_network_troubleshooting.md

 rtt min/avg/max/mdev = 3.039/3.174/3.310/0.146 ms
 ````

 What is going on here?
-Lets see what clued do I have: 1) I can reach the gateway 2) when asking for the Internet, my computer does not know what to do.
+Lets see what clues do I have: 1) I can reach the gateway 2) when asking for the Internet, my computer does not know what to do.
 In this case the **default gateway** is missing: the computer does not know what to do if a packet is outside its network mask.
 You know that we can set the default gateway using the /etc/network/interfaces config file but there is also a `route` command to show and change the routing configurations on the fly.

 > routes added or changed via `route` command will be lost after a reboot!
 Permanent configurations should come from configuration files.